Zambia: Agriculture

+Tourism

+Tourism comprised 5.8% of the Zambian GDP in 2021; the record high, of 9.8%, occurred in 2019.
+Most tourism focused on wildlife protected areas, specifically Zambia's 20 national parks and 34 game management areas.
+The most significant tourist site, the Victoria Falls, is a UNESCO World Heritage Site.
+The Zambian side of the falls is within Mosi-oa-Tunya National Park; the rest of the falls are part of neighboring Zimbabwe.
+Livingstone, which lies close to Victoria Falls, has become an important tourist centre.
+Other popular national parks include North Luangwa, South Luangwa, Kafue, and Liuwa Plain.
+The Zambian government has promoted tourism as a tool for economic development, particularly in rural areas, as well as for wildlife conservation.

 Energy

 In 2009, Zambia generated 10.3 TWh of electricity and has been rated high in use of both solar power and hydroelectricity.
 However, early 2015, Zambia began experiencing a serious energy shortage due to the poor 2014/2015 rain season, which resulted in low water levels at the Kariba dam and other major dams.
-In September 2019, African Green Resources (AGR) announced that it would invest $150 million in a 50 megawatt (MW) solar farm, along with an irrigation dam and expanding the existing grain silo capacity by 80,000 tonnes.
+In September 2019, African Green Resources (AGR) announced that it would invest $150 million in 50 megawatt (MW) solar farm, along with irrigation dam and expanding the existing grain silo capacity by 80,000 tonnes.